-In patients with significant aortoiliac disease and effectively minimal to no "healthy" seal zone, we believe that improving the compliance in the iliacs with IVL facilitates complete stent graft expansion.
+In patients with significant aortoiliac disease and effectively minimal to no "healthy" seal zone, we believe that improving the compliance of the vessels in these zones with IVL facilitates complete stent graft expansion.
 Anecdotally, we have found that this reduces limb occlusions in this population.